 The 'include' files are also scanned wherever this feature is available making it nonessential to append any files or define extra files.
 Include files which are specified with a path, e.g. "../../car5.k" or "/home/jim/ex4a/car6.k" are not copied to the run directories and no parameter substitutions will be made in these files.
 This is solely to prevent unnecessary file proliferation.
-The user must however ensure that files, which are to be distributed to remote nodes through a queuing system (see Section 0), do not contain any path specifications.
+The user must however ensure that files, which are to be distributed to remote nodes through a queuing system (see Section 9.12), do not contain any path specifications.
 These files are automatically transmitted to the relevant nodes where the solver will be executed.
+See also Section 10.1.

 Extra files can be added for copying to run directories and substituting variables.
 If parameters are specified in include files with path specifications, these files should be specified as extra files.
-See Section 10.5.
+See Section 10.6.